Your parent needs a little help at home

 We learn everything we can about your loved one—when they take their prescription medicine /dosage to what their favorite foods are to habits, limitations and so on.
 A home safety inspection is performed to identify potential safety hazards.
-We gather information about what you expect from caregiving so that we can meet or exceed your expectations.
-And a key part of our care is communication with you to have peace of mind knowing that your loved one is well cared for.
+We gather information about what you expect from caregiving so that we can meet, or exceed your expectations.
+And, a key part of our care is communication with you so that you can have the peace of mind knowing that your loved one is well cared for.
 We'll be sure to ask you to identify any problems, special needs, strengths, weaknesses and resources, as well as evaluate your loved one's:

-Something that seems to be a sensitive topic for some adult children is breaking the news to their aging parents that they need in-home care.
-We work with you to help with the message delivery to your parents.
-We’ve done it so often that we understand the process an older person goes through when they believe they are losing their independence and others are beginning to control them.
+Something that seems to be a sensitive topic for some adult children, is breaking the news to their aging parents that they need in-home care.
+We work with you to help with the message delivery to your parents, as we’ve done it so often, that we understand the process an older person goes through when they believe they are losing their independence and others are beginning to control them.
 We know the right words, the explanations and the logic to convey to make this a smooth transition—just another benefit of home care.
 Download Conversation on Aging, a guide to discussing in-home care with your aging parents.

-In-home care is a cost-effective way for loved ones recuperating from a hospital stay or who, because of functional or cognitive disability, are unable to take care of themselves fully.
+In-home care is a cost-effective way for loved ones recuperating from a hospital stay or who, because of functional or cognitive disability, are unable to fully take care of themselves.
 In fact, post-hospital patients who receive home care services are less likely to be readmitted for hospitalization.

 And the little secret about in-home care that you'll never hear from an assisted living facility or nursing home: one on one, individual care is given by in-home caregivers, not one caregiver for every 12 patients, like their facilities.
 Think about that!